leifarne/sky5/ms/ms-reseller/hosting-exception-detailed-walkthrough.md

 **Export Control regulations**
 * Mirror Export Control regulations towards the end customers.

+**Relevant parts of Microsoft Product terms**
 As the end-customers do not get their own tenant in Azure, with administrative privileges, you do not necessarily have to flow down the entire Microsoft T&C's, Product Terms etc, as the end-customer does not control which services are used, nor which license metrics that are relevant.

-## You should however always review the applicable Product Terms and assess whether:
+You should however always review the applicable Product Terms and assess whether:
 - Specific use limitations for the online-services you plan to use, allows you to host your application in Azure and provide this as a SaaS to your end-customers the way you have planned
  - Secific use limitations should be mirrored towards end-customers, for instance as part of your subscription fee model, depending on which Online-services you use.
 For instance, if you as the customer pay per core, how should this be reflected in the pricing against your end-customers if you have a per user subscription fee?

-## You should also consider to mirror:
+## You should as a minimum also consider to mirror or address:

 **Limited Warranty**
 * The Limited Warranty Microsoft gives for its Online-services,